-Consensus does not mean "everyone agrees."
+"Consensus" does not mean "everyone agrees."
 The OpenSource model of consensus building means everyone is engaged in the decision-making process.
-It incorporates the best thinking of everyone, yielding better decisions.
-And it allows everyone - including the minority - to have a voice in the process.
-Consensus promotes a spirit of cooperation rather than competition or right vs. wrong.
+Consensus incorporates the best thinking of everyone, yielding better options and decisions.
+The group may not always succeed in pleasing all members, but it must make a good faith effort to get to solutions that could work for everyone.